stevenvanh/iot-curriculum/labs/iot/environment-monitor/steps/set-up-humidity-sound.md

 ### Update the dashboard

-The dashboard was configured to show the devices from the *All Devices* device group with the *Environment Monitor* device template, not the new *Environment Monitor v2* template.
+The dashboard was configured to show the devices from the *Environment Monitor - All Devices* device group with the *Environment Monitor* device template, not the new *Environment Monitor v2* template.
 It needs to be configured to show data from this new template.
 This is done by updating the device group to include the devices with the new template.

 1. Select the **Device groups** tab from the side bar menu